mirat1618/kafka-oracle-aq-integration/README.md

 Kafka topics used in the example:
 1. **"to-be-enqueued"**

-A topic where JSON strings are sent to be enqueued further:
+A topic where JSON strings are sent to be enqueued further

-2. **"dequeued"**
+3. **"dequeued"**

 A topic where dequeued objects (converted to JSON strings) are displayed.